 Roland Kluttig

-As “one of the few conductors in the world who performs the newest music as adeptly as Beethoven, Wagner, and Sibelius” (Frankfurter Allgemeine Zeitung), Roland Kluttig can be experienced on international stages in opera and concert with a wide-ranging repertoire.
-Since 2020 he has been chief conductor of the Graz Opera and the Graz Philharmonic.
+As “one of the few conductors in the world who performs the newest music as adeptly as Beethoven, Wagner, and Sibelius” (Frankfurter Allgemeine Zeitung), Roland Kluttig appears on international opera and concert stages with a wide-ranging repertoire.
+A particular focus of his work includes compositions by Schumann, Wagner, Berg, Debussy, Janáček, and Sibelius.

 For more information, see www.rolandkluttig.de